 Departures from Walu Bay for Kadavu are late-night, usually around 11pm, where reporting for the trip in Suva starts four hours earlier.
 The passage takes approximately 7 hours to reach Kadavu.

-The Cost of the Ferry to Kadavu & Where to Purchase Tickets
+The Cost of the Ferry to Kadavu and Where to Purchase Tickets

 Although it’s best to inquire about the latest ticket prices at the Goundar Shipping ticket offices, a starting approximate price is FJ$50 one-way.

 Ferry tickets can only be purchased from a Goundar Shipping agent or ticket office.
 Ticket offices in Suva include: